EniolaAdeogun/vesti_user_form/README.md

 ## State Management

 For the state management in this project, I primarily used Flutter's built-in state management technique called `setState`.
 By using `setState`, I could efficiently update the form fields and trigger a UI rebuild when the state changed.
-Additionally, for more complex state management scenarios, I explored other state management solutions such as Provider, Riverpod, or GetX, which provide more advanced features and scalability.
+Additionally, for more complex state management scenarios, I explored GetX, which provides more advanced features and scalability.

 ## Project Structure